adebowalep/adebowalep/README.md

   * I won the best graduating student of my university during my bachelor program

-- 💞️ I’m looking to collaborate on Computer Vision
+- 💞️ I’m looking to collaborate on Computer Vision   <a href="https://github.com/adebowalep/adebowalep/blob/main/Machine%20learning%20in%20python%20with%20scikit-learnbyinria.pdf" target="_blank">Resume</a>

 - 📫 you can reach me on [Twitter](https://twitter.com/Paragonadey) or [Linkdln](https://www.linkedin.com/in/adebowale-ojo) and my mail address suleimanojo3@gmail.com